 We will cover the definitions of forks in general (what they are, why they happen and so on).
 After that, we’ll focus on the Ethereum forks - you’ll find out when they happened, what they changed and what the future holds.

 Also, before moving further, you should be aware of the fact that cryptocurrencies must be stored in a safe place at all times.
-So, always choose the most secure and reliable crypto wallets.
+So, always choose the most secure and reliable crypto wallets, or, alternatively, top-rated exchanges, such as Binance, Coinbase, and Kraken.

 Table of Contents